Skip to content

 Result

-• Throttling with setInterval(): Throttling ensures a function is executed at most once every specified milliseconds.
+• Throttling with setTimeout(): Throttling ensures a function is executed at most once every specified number of milliseconds.
 This can be useful for handling scroll events without overwhelming the browser's event loop.
+Note that the example below uses a leading-edge approach (executing immediately on the first call), which may not suit all use cases compared to trailing-edge alternatives.

 <!DOCTYPE html>